 Stability is extremely important for developers building on any developer interface.
 At the same time Benchling, like any other software, requires iteration and change over time.
-This document is intended to set expectations and to inform how a given API endpoint or Event should be used and in what environments to accommodate the need for stability and backwards compatibility as we make changes.
+This document is intended to set expectations and to inform how a given API endpoint, Warehouse table, or Event should be used and in what environments, in order to accommodate the need for stability and backwards compatibility as we make changes.

-Are breaking changes made to the API or Events?
+Are breaking changes made to the API, Warehouse, or Events?

 Generally no, but there are some exceptions.
 We do everything we can to keep our interfaces stable to keep from breaking our customer's integrations and apps that are built on top of them.

 If introducing a breaking change is absolutely necessary, we will give somewhere between 6-12 months of lead time to allow customers to adapt/migrate when we are making a breaking change.
-6 months is for small changes such as a single field rename, and up to 12 months for major changes such as a significant rework on an endpoint or migration to a new endpoint.
+6 months is for small changes such as a single field rename, and up to 12 months for major changes such as a significant rework on an endpoint or table, or migration to a new endpoint or table.

 There are sometimes bugs that qualify as exceptional circumstances where we will make changes immediately, without providing a deprecation period, such as: